spellshift/realm/docs/_docs/dev-guide/eldritch.md

     // More tests! 🚀
 }
 ```

+**Implementation tips:**
+* If working with files & network connections use streaming to avoid issues with large files.
+* If your function is likely to error implement additional eldritch function to proactively test if your function will work.
+Eg. Using `is_file` before performing file operations.

 ### Testing
 Testing can be really daunting especially with complex system functions required by security professionals.
 If you have any questions or hit any road blocks please reach out we'd love to help, also feel free to open a draft PR with what you have and mark it with the `help wanted` tag.